-Different types of malware exist today and it is likely you have heard about some of them.
-However do you know exactly whey they are and what they do?
+Different types of malware exist today, and it is likely you have heard about some of them.
+However, do you know exactly whey they are and what they do?
 More importantly, do you know how to deal with them if they cross your path?

-Each type behave in specific ways and have a different malicious intent.
+Each type behaves in specific ways and have a different malicious intent.
 It is important you understand this to keep yourself safe whilst going about your everyday online life.
 A definition of malware can be given as:-

-The aim of this section is to provide you with a basic understanding of all types of malware, so you do not underestimate its impact if you are affected or targeted..
+The aim of this section is to provide you with a basic understanding of all types of malware, so you do not underestimate its impact if you are affected or targeted.

-In its simplest form, ransomware is a software program that infiltrates your device, and blocks or encrypts valuable data files so you cannot access them.
+In its simplest form, ransomware is a software program that infiltrates your device, and blocks or encrypts valuable data files, so you cannot access them.
 The criminals then extort money from you before unlocking, or decrypting, your files, so you can access them again.

 Ransomware infiltrates through social engineering e.g. realistic phishing e-mails that look legitimate, but contain masked links that trigger the installation of the malicious software in to your device, without you knowing about it.

 From here the criminals employ several physiological techniques to extort money from you, including the threat of deleting your valuable files at an increasing rate, the longer you wait to pay their ransom.

 The sophistication of ransomware will continue to evolve.
-Fileless ransomware is emerging where a software program does not necessarily need to be installed on your device.
+Fileless ransomware is emerging, where a software program does not necessarily need to be installed on your device.
 This type of attack infiltrates your computers memory by exploiting flaws in legitimate applications or operating systems, and is much more difficult to prevent.

 Spyware, and forms of Keylogging and Adware, are software programs covertly installed on your machine that can capture your keystrokes as you use your device, and bombard you with various adverts based on your tracked online activity.

 Spyware is an invasion of privacy.
-You are not aware of what the software is doing silently on your machine, and it is very likely you would object if your were given the choice to have the software installed or not.
+You are not aware of what the software is doing silently on your machine, and it is very likely you would object if you were given the choice to have the software installed or not.

 Criminals can use this software to record your online banking details and other login details, for example.
 Adware can profile your online activity sufficiently over time to enable criminals to sell information about you to advertisers without your knowledge.
 Other forms of fraud and blackmail should not be ruled out either.

 However, often Spyware is used to check the online activities by family members or loved ones.
-For example to collect evidence against a cheating spouse, or to ensure their children's internet safety.
+For example, to collect evidence against a cheating spouse, or to ensure their children's internet safety.

 Trojan's are malicious software programs that are very well disguised as legitimate software applications.

-They are an incredibly popular form of malware and are very easy to create.
+They are an incredibly popular form of malware and are easy to create.
 In fact, millions of different Trojans are released every month.
 This is why they are so difficult to defend against.

 Some of the most deadly Trojan's in history include Emotet, a sophisticated banking Trojan that cost the industry millions of dollars to resolve, and Zeus, another Trojan that targeted banks and multinational corporations.

-Legitimate looking e-mails and attachments are just one of many ways Trojan's and infect your machine.
-Another example is legitimate looking anti-virus programs.
+Legitimate looking e-mails and attachments are just one of many ways Trojan's can infect machines.
+Phishing e-mail are also a well-known method for committing identity theft.

 Trojan's do not usually have the capability to replicate themselves on to other devices, on a network, like other types of malware can.
-However they only need to get on to one networked device to start stealing sensitive information.
+However, they only need to get on to one networked device to start stealing sensitive information.

-To protect yourself you need a good quality anti-malware solution that is frequently updated with the latest information about new Trojan horses.
+To protect yourself, you need a good quality anti-malware solution that is frequently updated with the latest information about new Trojan horses.

 In the event you accidentally open that attachment, or runs that legitimate looking installation file, you want to be confident that your device security has your back.

 Worms have been around for years, just like Spyware.
-They were the scourge of companies and IT support teams in the late `1990''s are early 2000's, when e-mail was exploding in popularity.
+They were the scourge of companies and IT support teams in the late `1990s are early 2000s, when e-mail was exploding in popularity.

-All it takes is one person to open and click that dodgy link, or open that suspect attachment, and the entire organisation would be affected.
+All it takes is one person to open and click that dodgy link, or open that suspect attachment, and the entire organization would be affected.
 This often looks like slower network performance, lost files, and full e-mail servers.

 One of the most notorious worms this century is known as the ILOVEYOU worm.

-The ILOVEYOU worm originated in the Philippines and on the 5th May 2000, attacking millions of PC's worldwide.
+The ILOVEYOU worm originated in the Philippines and on the 5th May 2000, attacking millions of PCs worldwide.
 Once the attachment was opened, the script would overwrite random files, damaging our image files, music files and operating system.

 The worm would then replicate by sending itself to all of your contacts in your address book.

-Today sophisticated antivirus software and business systems such as cloud connected e-mail filtering systems, offer a level of protection against malicious worms.
+Today sophisticated antivirus software and business systems, such as cloud-connected e-mail filtering systems, offer a level of protection against malicious worms.